 Ideally, you should have a great list of prior work experiences with a healthy amount of accomplishments that are bulleted underneath each company name.

-If your prior work experience doesn’t contain accomplishments, you should consider altering that to being focused on the job function you played while employed as well as what you were able to contribute or achieve while employed there.
+And if your prior work experience doesn’t contain accomplishments.
+Then you should consider altering that to being focused on the job function you played while employed.
+As well as what you were able to contribute or achieve while employed there.

 It’s absolutely okay to move this section towards the top of the page.

 Be sure that your prior work experiences are listed in terms of the most recent employment.
-This means that you list your first job towards the bottom of the page and your last job towards the top of the page.
+This means that you list your first job towards the bottom of the page and your last job towards the page's top.

 The other sections will then be sent lower on the one-page resume.
 Those other sections would be:

 Those other sections should be quite small.
 And if anything, should be only listed if the job description requires it.
 For example, certifications.
 Ideally, you only list the certification that’s required on the job description.
 That would mean “CPR certification” or a daycare worker, for example.

 When starting your resume with your work experience, it’s okay to prioritize the other sections lower in terms of your writing and focus.
 You might be wondering if it’s going to hurt your chances of getting employed.
 Especially if the other sections of your resume are lower on the page or don’t contain all of your education or awards.
 It won’t.
 Remember, employers, care most about prior work experience.

 Why is This Effective

 The reason why this is an effective way to organize your cover letter is that recruiters, hiring managers, HR representatives, and other team members often scan resumes.
 They don’t read the resume in full.